kripy17/BeyondLabs/README.md

 ## Safety Model

+> [!WARNING]
+> Recon and scanning tools require explicit confirmation and must only be run against owned, lab, or explicitly authorized targets.

-BeyondArch is designed for defensive analysts who need **honest, local signals** — not fabricated threat intelligence.
+BeyondArch is designed for defensive analysts who need honest, local signals — not fabricated threat intelligence.

 - No malware execution or attachment detonation
 - No phishing sending, credential capture, or brute force automation
-- Safe URL workflows default to **static review**
+- Safe URL workflows default to static review
-- External enrichment is **opt-in** — providers show limitations when unavailable
+- External enrichment is opt-in — providers show limitations when unavailable
-- Recon and scan tools require explicit confirmation and are bounded to authorized targets
 - Browser storage is workspace state, not a secure evidence vault

 ---